erjicles/udacity-fsd-project2-item-catalog/README.md

 update user set is_admin = 1 where id = <user_id>;
 ```
 where <user_id> is the id of the user that should receive administrator access.

+The user will need to log off and back on for this change to take effect.